Germany's COVID management: World wonders what's gone wrong | DW | 12.03.2021

 Any Russian is now eligible for a free dose of the Sputnik V vaccine, regardless of age or profession.
 Their mass vaccine rollout began in December when the government also proclaimed victory over the pandemic.

-The arguments over the vaccination strategy in the EU are regularly reported on as an example of Western failings in the fight against COVID.
-All while Russia's stocks of a vaccine whose very name is plastered in patriotism — after the first spacecraft to take a dog into space for an orbit of Earth — have been plentiful for some time.
+The arguments over the EU's vaccination strategy are regularly reported on as an example of Western failings in the fight against COVID.
+Meanwhile, Russia's stocks of a vaccine whose very name is plastered in patriotism — after the world's first artificial satellite, an allusion to Russia's successes in space — have been plentiful for some time.

 And what of Germany?
 Many Russians have relatively recently learned the name of the increasingly embattled German Health Minister Jens Spahn.
 Two weeks ago, when he was quizzed in the Bundestag parliament, this wasn't just broadcast on all channels in Germany: it got prominent play on the evening news in Russia.